Moorish cities in Spain Cazorla Cordoba Granada Lanjaron Guadix Jaen Jerez de la Frontera Mortril Ronda

 There is no reference to the Alhambra as being a residence of kings until the 13th century, even though the fortress had existed since the 9th century.
 The Nasrites were probably the emirs who built the Alhambra, starting in 1238.

-The Alhambra became a Christian court in 1492 when the Catholic Monarchs (Ferdinand and Isabel) conquered the city of Granada.
-Later, various structures were built for prominent civilians also military garrisons, a church and a Franciscan monastery.
 Emperor Charles V, who spent several months in Granada, began the construction of the palace, which bears his name and altered the interior buildings.
 These measures were to cause interminable controversy often motivated by political agendas.
 The remaining Austrian kings did not forget the monument and have left their own more discreet impressions on it.

 During the 18th century and part of the 19th, the Alhambra fell into neglect and was to see its salons converted into dung heaps and taverns, occupied by thieves and beggars.
 As the crowning blow, Napoleon's troops, masters of Granada from 1808 until 1812, were to convert the palaces into barracks.
 Therefore, the incredible neglect continued, until 1870 when the Alhambra was declared a national monument.
 Travelers and romantic artists of all countries had railed against those who scorned the most beautiful of their monuments.
 Since that date and up to now, the Alhambra, protected, restored, cared for and even improved, has been preserved for the pleasure and admiration of all.